Events category: Webinar

 AI in Education

-In this webinar, Associate Professor Lui Yoshida of the University of Tokyo will discuss the current state of generative AI adoption in Japan’s educational landscape.
-He will explore how teachers are navigating the challenges that have emerged alongside tools such as ChatGPT, and share his perspective on the future direction of AI integration in education.
-Carla Aerts, former Director of Futures at UCL’s Institute of Education and Global Digital Director at Cambridge University Press, will discuss the current state of AI in education in the UK.
-She will explore its possibilities and challenges, as well as how AI can contribute to personalised and immersive learning, support neurodiversity, and shape the future of education.
+In this webinar, moderated by Andreas Schleicher, Associate Professor Lui Yoshida of the University of Tokyo discussed the current state of generative AI adoption in Japan’s educational landscape.
+He explored how teachers are navigating the challenges that have emerged alongside tools such as ChatGPT, and shared his perspective on the future direction of AI integration in education.
+Carla Aerts, former Director of Futures at UCL’s Institute of Education and Global Digital Director at Cambridge University Press, discussed the current state of AI in education in the UK.
+She explored its possibilities and challenges, as well as how AI can contribute to personalised and immersive learning, support neurodiversity and shape the future of education.

 20 May 2026